Virtue Squad Handbook

 Joining a Virtue Squad is a large commitment for both gymnasts and their families.
 It is both time- and financially consuming.
 To produce gymnasts to competition level takes a lot of hard work and dedication.
 Gymnasts are expected to attend all training sessions, all competitions, all displays and all holiday classes, the only exceptions being sickness and family holidays.
 Arriving late for sessions is not acceptable.
 If your child is in a squad at Virtue they will not be allowed to train at another gymnastics club.
 If your child is unable to attend a session please contact your head of squad and notify them through a squad FB page, text message or phone call.

-If you would like to discuss any aspect of your child’s training at any time, please contact your head of squad via email to arrange a convenient time.
+If you would like to discuss any aspect of your child’s training at any time, please contact your head of squad via email to arrange a convenient time, email addresses can be found on our meet the team page.
 Information about training times, competitions, etc is sent to parents via email.
 If you have a complaint or a query which does not concern the head of squad please contact the management team.

 Competition fees vary normally £10.00 – £35.00.
 You will receive an email from Virtue notifying you that we wish to enter your child.
 You will need to confirm BEFORE the date stated.
 A competition entry fee invoice will be issued and this needs to be paid before the due date stated on the invoice.
 In some cases you may wish to arrange overnight accommodation (at your own expense) prior to the competition.
 Gymnasts are required to stay for the duration of a competition to support their team mates, regardless of where they place, this fosters great camaraderie.
 We encourage gymnasts and their families to congratulate, praise and support not only fellow team mates but also fellow competitiors.